dell/redfish-ansible-module/README.md

 # Ansible modules for Dell EMC PowerEdge iDRAC (using Redfish APIs)

 Ansible modules and playbooks that use the Redfish API to manage PowerEdge servers via the integrated Dell Remote Access Controller (iDRAC).
+For more details, see these [slides](https://www.slideshare.net/JoseDeLaRosa7/s111013-delarosa).

 ## Why Ansible